 Consider Jefferson County, Colorado.
 In 2017, a new state law sorted e-bikes into three classes and defined the bikes as nonmotorized vehicles.
 That made way for a 2018 pilot study by Jefferson County Open Spaces.
 Over 12 months, the agency offered e-bike demos to evaluate trail impact and user attitudes.
 “People had a perception that e-bikes are loud and heavy, like a motorcycle,” said Mary Ann Bonnell, the visitor services manager for Jefferson County Open Space, who conducted field research.
 “But those beliefs weren’t rooted in real experience.”
 A demo ride often shifted users to a more positive opinion.
 The result: In Jefferson County, Class 1 e-bikes can now ride natural surface and paved trails; the latter allows Class 2 e-bikes, too.

 Beyond Jefferson County, how can you find out where you can ride your e-mountain bike?
 Check People for Bikes’ state guides.
 And while People for Bikes collects e-mountain bike routes on a national map, trail beta is open source, without regulatory control.
-On trail websites, like MTB Project, information may often include whether e-mountain bikes are allowed or not.
+On trail websites, information may often include whether e-mountain bikes are allowed or not.
 Because e-mountain-bike-specific signage is rare and inconsistent, verify trail access by contacting local land managers.
 You can look to the Bicycle Product Supplier Association for guidance on local advocacy toward e-mountain bike access.
 And know that IMBA, the sport’s leading advocacy group, supports only Class 1 e-mountain bikes on nonmotorized trails.

 More tips?
 Use your extra breath to communicate with human-powered cyclists—especially when you whiz past on hard climbs.
 And put extra power to good use away from crowds.
 “I like [e-mountain bikes] for exploration purposes,” said Mountain Bike Hall of Famer Nat Ross.
 “They decrease the boundaries out there and increase possibilities.”
 Ross recently moved to Bentonville, Arkansas.
 There, he uses an e-mountain bike on trail work days to move heavy tools, carry safety gear and cover more ground—the same reason park rangers and grassroots mapmakers have adopted pedal-assist bikes.